 Fig. 11.
-The differential E_P energy spectra of the neutrino-like events detected by DANSSino.
-The dashed curve represents a typical example of the IBD positron energy spectrum simulated for the 235 U fission [9-11] and normalized to the number of observed events
+The differential $E_P$ energy spectra of the neutrino-like events detected by DANSSino.
+The dashed curve represents a typical example of the IBD positron energy spectrum simulated for the $^{235}$ U fission [9-11] and normalized to the number of observed events

-In spite of poor statistics and merely illustrative character of the spectra, the first of them and the higher-energy part of the second are in very good agreement with the GEANT4 MC simulations taking into account the measured detector parameters (photo-electron yield, attenuation of the light signal along the strip, etc.).
-For example, MC simulations predict 75 events per day for run #044, while 70 ± 5 events were detected.
+MC simulations taking into account the measured detector parameters (photoelectron yield, attenuation of the light signal along the strip, etc.).
+For example, MC simulations predict 75 events per day for run #044, while $(70\pm5)$ events were detected.
 This agreement gives additional confirmation that we indeed observe IBD events.